Skip to main content

 Debugging Experiences

-Looking at the Initial Page Visibility we can see that it was hidden.
-This lets us know that the user opened the page in a different tab.
+This is due to the initial page visibility being hidden, as the tab was opened in the background.
 If a page is not viewed then LCP cannot be recorded or the page was then viewed after monitoring was complete.

 Hidden visibility

 Navigating to the CLS tab we can learn more about how the page was presented in this instance.
-Due to the location of the user, the page was translated which caused the layout shift.
+Due to the location of the user, the page was translated 2.46 seconds after the page opened which caused the layout shift.

-The Main Shift text value shows what the user sees and this translated text is not in the HTML.
+The Main Layout Shift Source value shows what the user sees and this translated text is not in the HTML.

 Screenshots of elements are taken independently as a visual example and not during the users visit, that's why the translated text is not shown there.